Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Abstract

 \section{Abstract}

 Increased demand for high-performance permanent magnets in the electric vehicle and wind turbine industries has prompted the search for cost-effective alternatives.
-Nevertheless, the discovery of new magnetic materials with the desired intrinsic and extrinsic permanent magnet properties presents a significant challenge.
-Traditional \gls{dft} accurately predicts intrinsic permanent magnet properties such as magnetic moments, magneto-crystalline anisotropy constants, and exchange interactions.
-However, it cannot compute extrinsic macroscopic properties, such as \gls{hc}, which are influenced by factors like microscopic defects and internal grain structures.
-Although micromagnetic simulation helps compute $H_c$, it overestimates the values almost by an order of magnitude due to Brown's paradox.
-To circumvent these limitations, we employ \gls{ml} methods in an extensive database obtained from experiments, \gls{dft} calculations, and micromagnetic modeling.
-Our novel \gls{ml} approach is computationally much faster than the micromagnetic simulation program, the mumax$^3$.
-We successfully utilize it to predict $H_c$ values for materials like cerium-doped $\mathrm{Nd}_2\mathrm{Fe}_{14}\mathrm{B}$, and subsequently compare the predicted values with experimental results.
-Remarkably, our \gls{ml} model accurately identifies uniaxial magnetic anisotropy as the primary contributor to $H_c$.
-With \gls{dft} calculations, we predict the Nd-site dependent magnetic anisotropy behavior in $\mathrm{Nd}_2\mathrm{Fe}_{14}\mathrm{B}$, confirming $4f$-site planar and $4g$-site uniaxial to crystalline $c$-direction in good agreement with experiment.
-The Green's function atomic sphere approximation calculated a Curie temperature ($T_{\rm C}$) for $\mathrm{Nd}_2\mathrm{Fe}_{14}\mathrm{B}$ that also agrees well with experiment.
+Discovering new magnetic materials with the desired intrinsic and extrinsic permanent magnet properties presents a significant challenge to researchers because of issues with the global supply of rare-earth elements, material stability, and a low maximum magnetic energy product $BH_{max}$.
+While first-principle \gls{dft} predicts materials' magnetic moments, magneto-crystalline anisotropy constants, and exchange interactions, it cannot compute extrinsic properties such as \gls{hc}.
+Although it is possible to calculate $H_c$ theoretically with micromagnetic simulations, the predicted value is larger than the experiment by almost an order of magnitude, due to the Brown paradox.
+To circumvent these issues, we employ \gls{ml} methods on an extensive database obtained from experiments, \gls{dft} calculations, and micromagnetic modeling.
+The use of a large experimental dataset enables realistic $H_c$ predictions for materials such as $\mathrm{Ce}$-doped $\mathrm{Nd}_2\mathrm{Fe}_{14}\mathrm{B}$, comparing favorably against micromagnetically simulated coercivities.
+Remarkably, our \gls{ml} model accurately identifies uniaxial magneto-crystalline anisotropy as the primary contributor to $H_c$.
+With \gls{dft} calculations, we predict the Nd-site dependent magnetic anisotropy behavior in $\mathrm{Nd}_2\mathrm{Fe}_{14}\mathrm{B}$, confirming that $\mathrm{Nd}$ $4g$-sites mainly contribute to uniaxial magneto-crystalline anisotropy, and also calculate the \gls{ct}.
+Both calculated results are in good agreement with experiment.
+The coupled experimental dataset and \gls{ml} modeling with \gls{dft} input predict \gls{hc} with far greater accuracy and speed than was previously possible using micromagnetic modeling.
+Further, we reverse-engineer the grain-boundary and inter-grain exchange coupling with micromagnetic simulations by employing the ML predictions.